SHANERY86/ICTS2Assignment/README.md

 # Assignment - ReactJS app.

-Name: ... your name ...
+Name: Shane Ryan

 ## Overview.

-......
-State the app concept and objectives.
-If it's the Movies Fan app extension, only state the additional objectives .........
+I am using the movies fan app.
+The additional objectives for me was to create

 ......
 A bullet-point list of user features.
 If it's the Movies Fan app extension, only list new/modified features......